feamcor/GetAndCleaningData/README.md

 # **Get and Cleaning Data** course project
-### Coursera Data Science Specialization
+### Coursera Data Science Specialization (getdata-033)

 ## Introduction
 This project comprises of an R script that analyzes dataset from the **Human Activity Recognition** (HAR) database that was built from the recordings of 30 subjects performing **Activities of Daily Living** (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

-For more information about the dataset and the research behind it, click [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+For more information about the UCI HAR research, click [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+For more information about the UCI HAR dataset, click [here](https://raw.githubusercontent.com/feamcor/GetAndCleaningData/master/UCI%20HAR%20Dataset%20README.txt).

 ## Installation
 You can clone this repo using the command below :